umn-dash/latex-novice-typesetting/_episodes/02-basic-typesetting.md

 The code above also includes a comment - all of the text after the percentage symbol - which will be ignored when the document is compiled.

 ### Sections & subsections
-We've seen how we can organize an article with \section commands.
+We've seen how we can organize an article with `\section` commands.
 We can also add different levels of headings and sub-headings.
-Let's outline some of the pillars of science that we want to touch on in our introduction.
+Let's outline some of the pillars of science that we want to touch on in our Introduction section:

 ```latex